samyerkes/generic-t4/documentation.md

 ###Jumbotron
 The Jumbotron content type displays a stylized div that can have content inside.
 The user can optionally set a photo background and custom text color to style how they would like.
 If a photo background is chosen it is suggested to apply a colored overlay in a photo editing program so the text is still readable.
 The example site uses a photo that has a #000000 (black) overlay with 50% opacity.

+###News Headlines
+The News Headlines content type is used to pull in the latest 3 News Items from the News section into an unordered list.
+Users have the ability to add an optional heading on the top of the new items.

+###News Item
+The News Item content type is used to add news items to the News section.
+Users have the ability to add a News Title, News Excerpt, News Excerpt Thumbnail, News Date, and News Content.
+This content can be pulled in to other pages via other content types (i.e. News Headlines).

 ###Page Meta
 The Page Meta content type is a special content type that should be added on every page to define the page's purpose or teaser information. *Important to note, this content does not actually show up on the page it is added, but works in conjunction with the [Child Pages List](#child-pages-list) content type.*